 Coffee Rubbed Pork Loin With A Blueberry Balsamic Reduction Sauce

+Coffee lovers unite with this incredible recipe designed to awaken your taste buds with an infusion of flavors and spices like never before!
 You don’t have to be a coffee lover to get excited about this recipe but if you do, then fasten your seat belts for this coffee infused recipe.
 Since coffee and coffee flavored recipes are a core part of my recipe repertoire, I knew this recipe would turn out exactly as I’d imagined – perfectly heavenly.
 And the blueberry balsamic reduction was unlike any I’ve experienced before.

 This post is Sponsored by Single Edition Media on behalf of KitchenAid.

 I’d like to talk about my favorite way to grind and make coffee first.
 Since making coffee is an art (for us coffee lovers) and grinding your beans to the precise grind size just before brewing is a key element in brewing the best possible cup of coffee.
 To ensure I get the perfect cup of coffee, I use the KitchenAid’s Burr Grinder.
 Not only does it make the perfect cup, but it grinds the perfect bean too.

 Burr grinding offers a level of precision and consistency that makes it the choice of top baristas and in coffee houses.
 In addition, Burr grinding is a low RPM process that keeps the heat to a minimum making sure the flavor of the bean is never compromised.